ROCm/rocALUTION/docs/usermanual/windows-installation.rst

 =====================================
-Installation and Building for Windows
+Installation on Windows
 =====================================

+This document provides information required to install and configure rocALUTION on Linux.

 -------------
 Prerequisites